 NOTE 2—The Trigger frame can also be an UMRS Control field(#Ed) contained in an MPDU carried in a DL MU PPDU, provided that the AP allocates enough resources in the HE TB PPDU for the STA to at least deliver its BSRs in response to the soliciting DL MU PPDU(#4849).

+A TWT scheduling AP may schedule for transmission a Trigger frame addressed to one or more TWT scheduled STAs during a broadcast TWT SP that is not a trigger-enabled TWT SP.

 The TWT scheduling AP(#6919) shall set the Flow Type field to 1 to indicate an unannounced TWT.
 Otherwise, it shall set the Flow Type field to 0 to indicate an announced TWT.

 The TWT scheduling AP(#6919) should schedule delivery of DL BUs during unannounced TWT SPs.